 Since the beginning of the industrial revolution, humanity has emitted approximately 2’000 billion tons of CO₂ equivalents.
 Roughly half of those additional greenhouse gases have been accumulating in the atmosphere.
 This imbalance of CO₂ in the atmosphere has been fuelling global warming.
-To restore a healthy balance of CO₂ in the air, a multitude of scientific studies indicate that by mid-century 10 billion tons of carbon dioxide will need to be permanently removed from the air every year.
-Direct air capture is one solution that can help achieve this goal.
+Thus, as a multitude of scientific studies indicate, by mid-century 10 billion tons of carbon dioxide will need to be permanently removed from the air every year and direct air capture is one solution that can help achieve this goal.

 But what happens to the CO₂ once it is captured from the air?
 First option: it can be upcycled in the circular economy, for example, into sustainable aviation fuel, or in fizzy drinks.
 Thereby, carbon dioxide is captured from the air, used to create products, and released back into the atmosphere after the consumption of the products, captured from the air again and so on – a closed carbon cycle, which prevents an increase of CO₂ in the atmosphere.

 But we have to face it: humanity has already emitted too much CO₂.
 As outlined above, we have to actively remove historic CO₂ from the air to keep global warming to pre-industrial levels on top of preventing new CO₂ from entering the atmosphere.
 Therefore, safe and permanent storage solutions that keep CO₂ out of the atmosphere are needed.
 And to enable Carbon Dioxide Removal technologies to fulfill their foreseen role in climate change mitigation, these storage solutions have to be scalable to billions of tons of CO₂ per year.
 Geological storage of CO₂ combines the scalability and technical maturity on the one hand with safety and permanence on the other.